stephencweiss/stephencharlesweiss.com/content/blog/2020-05-19/salt-hash-password-recipe.md

 When it comes to encryption, I have two rules of thumb I follow:

 1. Never try to roll your own encryption
-2. Encryption works by making brute-force strategies untenable, not by being unbreakable, so don't undermine that by rolling your own.
+2. Encryption works when brute-force strategies are untenable.

-Side note: Interestingly, this is the root of some fears that quantum computers will invalidate contemporary encryption processes.
+Side note: Interestingly, this is one reason folks fear quantum computers: they may invalidate contemporary encryption processes.

 Here's the [MIT Review on how a quantum computer could break 2048-bit RSA encryption in 8 hours](https://www.technologyreview.com/2019/05/30/65724/how-a-quantum-computer-could-break-2048-bit-rsa-encryption-in-8-hours/) :